-What Not to Say to Someone Having a Health Crisis - Article in Nextave.org (Quoted in)
+What Not to Say to Someone Having a Health Crisis - Dr. Lipson quoted in Nextave.org

 I recently underwent a months-long health challenge and lost 65 pounds in a year.
 When I was still struggling with the health challenge and the weight loss, I saw a friend I hadn’t seen in months.